wapmorgan/UnifiedArchive/docs/API.md

     Opens an archive and returns instance of `UnifiedArchive`.
     If you provide `$password`, it will be used to open encrypted archive.
     If you provide `$abilities`, it will be used to determine driver for format, that supports ALL of passed abilities.
-    In case of failure (format is not supported or recognized), an `UnsupportedArchiveException` will be thrown.
+    In case of failure (format is not supported or recognized), null will be returned.
-    In case you provide password for an archive that don't support it, an `UnsupportedOperationException` will be thrown.

 - <span id="UnifiedArchive--getPclZipInterface"></span>
     ```php